j4cko/hdf5_metadataindex/README.md

   * `AttributeRequest`s demand that attributes fulfill certain conditions,
   * `FileRequest`s can be used to filter for file name and date,
+  * `Hdf5DatasetRequest` filters for dataset names and the inner structure of the file.
   * `LuaRequest`s are currently not implemented but will allow to have more complex logic in requests.